As You Like It: Characters

+Source text

+The direct and immediate source of As You Like It is Thomas Lodge Jr's Rosalynde, Euphues Golden Legacie, written 1586–87 and first published in 1590.

+Lodge's story is based upon "The Tale of Gamelyn".

 Date and text

-The direct and immediate source of As You Like It is Thomas Lodge's Rosalynde, Euphues Golden Legacie, written 1586–87 and first published in 1590.
-Lodge's story is based upon "The Tale of Gamelyn".

 As You Like It was first printed in the collected edition of Shakespeare's plays, known as the First Folio, during 1623.
 No copy of it in Quarto exists, for the play is mentioned by the printers of the First Folio among those which "are not formerly entered to other men".
 By means of evidences, external and internal, the date of composition of the play has been approximately fixed at a period between the end of 1598 and the middle of 1599.

+A local tradition holds that the play may have been written in the Kenilworth area, at Rowington.
+Billsley Manor, now a hotel, claims the play was written in a room there, although the authority for this is modern and originates in a claim in the 1976 book Folklore of Warwickshire by Roy Palmer.

 External evidence

 As You Like It was entered into the Register of the Stationers' Company on 4 August 1600 as a work which was "to be stayed", i.e., not published till the Stationers' Company were satisfied that the publisher in whose name the work was entered was the undisputed owner of the copyright.
 Thomas Morley's First Book of Ayres, published in London in 1600 contains a musical setting for the song "It was a lover and his lass" from As You Like It.
 This evidence implies that the play was in existence in some shape or other before 1600.

 It seems likely this play was written after 1598, since Francis Meres did not mention it in his Palladis Tamia.
 Although twelve plays are listed in Palladis Tamia, it was an incomplete inventory of Shakespeare's plays to that date (1598).
 The new Globe Theatre opened some time in the summer of 1599, and tradition has it that the new playhouse's motto was Totus mundus agit histrionem—"all the Globe's a stage"—an echo of Jaques' famous line "All the world's a stage" (II.7).
 This evidence posits September 1598 to September 1599 as the time frame within which the play was likely written.